rangwani-harsh/DS200/README.md

 ## Plot 1(Bar Graph)
 Data Source: https://data.gov.in/sites/default/files/datafile/enrolment02_1.xls

-Plot showing Enrollment in various levels of Education in India:
+Plot showing Enrollment in various levels of Education in India.
+The trend show that enrollment at Primary and Middle level is significantly better then at Secondary Level.

 ![Bar Graph](bar_graph.png)